funRiceGenes/funRiceGenes.github.io/_posts/OS/C/2015-01-20-OsCDPK1~OsCDPK13~OsCDPK11~OsCPK11~OsCDPK12.md

     + [Over-expression of calcium-dependent protein kinase 13 and calreticulin interacting protein 1 confers cold tolerance on rice plants](http://www.ncbi.nlm.nih.gov/pubmed?term=Over-expression of calcium-dependent protein kinase 13 and calreticulin interacting protein 1 confers cold tolerance on rice plants%5BTitle%5D), 2007, Mol Genet Genomics.
     + [Sugar starvation- and GA-inducible calcium-dependent protein kinase 1 feedback regulates GA biosynthesis and activates a 14-3-3 protein to confer drought tolerance in rice seedlings](http://www.ncbi.nlm.nih.gov/pubmed?term=Sugar starvation- and GA-inducible calcium-dependent protein kinase 1 feedback regulates GA biosynthesis and activates a 14-3-3 protein to confer drought tolerance in rice seedlings%5BTitle%5D), 2013, Plant Mol Biol.
     + [Overexpression of a constitutively active truncated form of OsCDPK1 confers disease resistance by affecting OsPR10a expression in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Overexpression of a constitutively active truncated form of OsCDPK1 confers disease resistance by affecting OsPR10a expression in rice.%5BTitle%5D), 2018, Sci Rep.
+    + [Effects of OsCDPK1 on the Structure and Physicochemical Properties of Starch in Developing Rice Seeds.](http://www.ncbi.nlm.nih.gov/pubmed?term=Effects of OsCDPK1 on the Structure and Physicochemical Properties of Starch in Developing Rice Seeds.%5BTitle%5D), 2018, Int J Mol Sci.

 * **Genbank accession number**